Get,

 Introduction

-You must have heard the term “carbohydrates” before, but ever wondered what is a carbohydrate?
-What do carbohydrates do?
-Or How to include carbohydrate-rich food in your diet?
+We commonly keep hearing the term “carbohydrates” when it comes to diet, but have you ever wondered what actually a carbohydrate is?
+What do carbohydrates do, and how to include healthy carbohydrates in your diet?
 All of these problems seem relatively simple, but for many people, they can be very troublesome.
 Because, just like nutrition, there are many controversies (and misunderstandings) about carbohydrates.

 What Are Carbohydrates?

-Carbohydrates are one of the three macronutrients (except fat and protein) that our body uses for energy absorption.
-Each gram of carbohydrate provides your body with four calories.
-All carbohydrates are mainly sugar molecules, and there are two main types: simple carbohydrates and complex carbohydrates.
+Carbohydrates are one of the three macronutrients (other than fat and protein) that our body uses for energy absorption1.
+Each gram of carbohydrate provides our body with four calories2.
+All carbohydrates are mainly sugar molecules, and there are two main types: simple carbohydrates and complex carbohydrates1.

-Carbohydrates include sugars with the most basic molecular structure: monosaccharides and disaccharides.
+Simple carbohydrates include sugars with the most basic molecular structure: monosaccharides and disaccharides.
 Some examples include fructose (found in fruits), lactose (found in milk), and sucrose (found in sugar).
 Complex carbohydrates are three or more simple sugars linked together and have a more complex molecular structure.
-These include starch (found in wheat and potatoes) and fibre (found in vegetables, seeds and brown rice).
+These include starch (found in wheat and potatoes) and fibre (found in vegetables, seeds and brown rice)3.

-Let’s understand the types of carbohydrates to understand which one is healthier and should be included in your diet
+Let’s see the types of carbohydrates to understand which one is healthier and should be included in your diet.

-Do you wonder what simple carbohydrates are?
-Simple carbohydrates are made using only one sugar unit or commonly known as monosaccharides and 2 sugar units or commonly known as disaccharides.
+As mentioned, simple carbohydrates are made using only one sugar unit, commonly known as monosaccharides, and 2 sugar units, commonly known as disaccharides.
 Simple carbs are very fast in digestion and thus responsible for spiking your blood sugar levels.
 Simple carbs include lactose, fructose, sucrose, glucose, and maltose.
 The sources mainly include table sugar, candy, honey, and syrups.
-Since they digest quickly, they provide instant energy.
+Since they digest quickly, they provide instant energy3.

-What is a complex carbohydrates, you ask?
 Complex carbohydrates contain at least three sugars; oligosaccharides contain three to ten simple sugar units; polysaccharides can contain hundreds of sugars; complex carbohydrates, such as beans, whole grains, starchy vegetables, pasta, and bread, provide relatively long-lasting energy for the human body.
-Since complex carbs take time to digest, they can help control your blood sugar levels.
+Since complex carbs take time to digest, they can help control your blood sugar levels3.

 Did you know?